 A basic flat hem is made when you start and finish somewhere on the garment, for example on a sleeve, without overlapping it on both beginning and end.

-holding the needles as high as they would go, lift the foot.
-Pull the detail you are sewing straight backwards (see the pictures bellow 10and 11).
-Then, you cut the threads and it is done!
+Then, holding the needles as high as they would go, lift the foot.
+Pull the detail you are sewing straight backward (see the pictures bellow 10and 11).
+Then, cut the threads and it is done!

 If you’ve made a flat hem, you will need to lock the end of the seam.
-I prefer to do it on the regular machine as usual.
+I prefer to do it on the regular machine with a straight stitch as usual.

 In most cases, the coverstitch hem is done in the round.